 2. Rotation Frequency

-Rotating tires every 6,000-8,000 miles distributes wear more evenly across your tires, preventing premature wear of the front or rear tires.
+Rotating tires every 6,000-8,000 miles distributes wear evenly across your tires, preventing premature wear of the front or rear tires.
 Failing to rotate leads to uneven tread depths that degrade performance.

 3. Wheel Alignment